Philadelphia police officer surrenders on murder charges weeks after fatal shooting

 The department backtracked after initially claiming the officers made a traffic stop and shot a person outside the vehicle after he "lunged at" police with a knife.
 Outgoing Police Commissioner Danielle Outlaw said a review of the officers' body-worn cameras "made it very clear that what we initially reported was not actually what happened."

-Dial, who has been on the force for five years, was suspended with intent to dismiss after officials said he refused to cooperate in the investigation of the killing.
+Dial had served on the force for five years and was suspended with intent to dismiss after officials said he refused to cooperate in the investigation of the killing.

 Credit: AP